-- Revenue generated from our proprietary mining business decreased by 67.4% from US\$191.7 million for the year ended December 31, 2021 to US\$62.4 million for the year ended December 31, 2022.
-The change was mainly driven by (i) the price drop of Bitcoin, the most significant type of cryptocurrency involved in our business operation and (ii) a decrease in the comparative number of Bitcoin mined from proprietary mining, resulting from a decrease in the amount of hash rate allocated to our proprietary mining business as a percentage of the total network hash rate.
-The hash rate used for proprietary mining, calculated on a twelve-month monthly average basis, was approximately 2.4EH/s for the year ended December 31, 2022, which slightly increased compared to 2.2EH/s for the year ended December 31, 2021.
-We expect to remain flexible in allocating hash rate between proprietary mining and hash rate sales through Cloud Hash Rate, depending on the market condition. - Revenue generated from sales of mining machines decreased by 98.5% from US\$45.7 million for the year ended December 31, 2021 to US\$0.7 million for the year ended December 31, 2022, which was mainly attributable to a decrease in the number of mining machines we sold for the year ended December 31, 2022 as we had sold most of our mining machines of older models for the year ended December 31, 2021.
-We currently do not expect to sell mining machines in the near-future. - Revenue generated from Cloud Hash Rate decreased by 2.3% from US\$124.2 million for the year ended December 31, 2021 to US\$121.3 million for the year ended December 31, 2022, which was mainly attributable to an increase in (i) revenue from hash rate subscription and (ii) revenue from electricity subscription, offset by a decrease in revenue from additional consideration from acceleration plan arrangements.
+- Revenue generated from our self-mining business increased by 79.1% from US\$62.4 million for the year ended December 31, 2022 to US\$111.7 million for the year ended December 31, 2023.
+The change was mainly driven by (i) the increased self-mining hash rate from the operation of Gedu mining datacenter which started in the second half of 2023 and resulted in more Bitcoin production, and (ii) the appreciation of Bitcoin price in the last quarter of 2023.
+The hash rate used for self-mining, calculated on a twelve-month monthly average basis, was approximately 5.1EH/s for the year ended December 31, 2023, which increased compared to 2.4EH/s for the year ended December 31, 2022.
+We expect to remain flexible in allocating hash rate between self-mining and hash rate sales through Cloud Hash Rate, depending on the market condition. - Revenue generated from Cloud Hash Rate decreased by 44.1% from US\$121.3 million for the year ended December 31, 2022 to US\$67.9 million for the year ended December 31, 2023, which was mainly attributable to a decrease in revenue from (i) hash rate subscription, (ii) electricity subscription, and (iii) additional consideration from acceleration plan arrangements.
 Sales price of hash rate subscription is primarily priced with reference to Bitcoin price and overall network hash rate at the time of sales and revenue generated from the subscription is recognized evenly over the duration of the subscription.
-As a result, revenue from hash rate subscription for the year ended December 31, 2022 did not only consist of new sales during the year ended December 31, 2022 but also the amortized revenue from sales before 2022 and that captured the Bitcoin price appreciation during 2021.
-With the gradual expiration of the hash rate subscription, we have also slightly decreased hash rate allocated to Cloud Hash Rate, calculated on a twelve-month monthly average basis, from 2.0EH/s for the year ended December 31, 2021 to 1.8EH/s for the year ended December 31, 2022.
-The increase in electricity subscription was as a result of increase in electricity price in 2022 for existing customers of Cloud Hash Rate.
-The decrease in revenue from additional consideration from Cloud Hash Rate arrangements offered under accelerator mode was due to the expiration of our existing revenue sharing arrangements subscribed in the prior year and a delay in reaching the condition for revenue sharing due to generally longer subscription periods and lower-than- expected mining rewards. - Revenue generated from Cloud Hosting increased by 67.1% from US\$7.6 million for the year ended December 31, 2021 to US\$12.7 million for the year ended December 31, 2022, which was primarily because nearly half of orders of Cloud Hosting in 2021 were subscribed in the second half of 2021, which contributed to the revenue in 2022, while nearly all orders of Cloud Hosting in 2022 contributed to the revenue in 2022. - · Revenue generated from General Hosting increased significantly from US\$18.3 million for the year ended December 31, 2021 to US\$99.3 million for the year ended December 31, 2022, primarily driven by an increase in the mining site capacity as a result of the expansion of our mining datacenter operations. - We began to generate revenue from Membership Hosting in the second half of 2022 when our mining datacenter in North America began to deliver capacity, and recorded revenue in the amount of US\$26.1 million for the year ended December 31, 2022.
+As a result, revenue from hash rate subscription for the year ended December 31, 2023 did not only consist of new sales during the year ended December 31, 2023 but also the amortized revenue from sales before 2023.
+With the gradual expiration of the hash rate subscription, we have also slightly decreased hash rate allocated to Cloud Hash Rate, calculated on a twelve-month monthly average basis, from 1.8EH/s for the year ended December 31, 2022 to 1.6EH/s for the year ended December 31, 2023.
+The decrease in revenue from electricity subscription was attributable to the decrease of active hash rate subscription orders.
+The decrease in revenue from additional consideration from Cloud Hash Rate arrangements offered under accelerator mode was due to the expiration of our existing revenue sharing arrangements subscribed in the prior year and a delay in reaching the condition for revenue sharing due to generally longer subscription periods and lower-than-expected mining rewards. - Revenue generated from Cloud Hosting decreased by 74.5% from US\$12.7 million for the year ended December 31, 2022 to US\$3.2 million for the year ended December 31, 2023, which was primarily attributable to the decrease in capacity allocated for Cloud Hosting and completion of most orders of Cloud Hosting by the end of 2022. - Revenue generated from General Hosting decreased by 1.9% from US\$99.3 million for the year ended December 31, 2022 to US\$97.3 million for the year ended December 31, 2023, primarily because of a slight decrease in the capacity of General Hosting. - Revenue generated from Membership Hosting increased significantly by 206.7% from US\$26.1 million for the year ended December 31, 2022 to US\$79.9 million for the year ended December 31, 2023, which was because our mining datacenter in North America began to deliver capacity in the second half of 2022.